 After completing SRA, students may wish to share their research experience in a variety of contexts, including but not limited to competitions, college applications, and other academic activities.
-In order to reference the research conducted during the program, students must receive proper permission from involved parties — their instructor and the Director of Academic Programs.
+In order to reference the research conducted during the program, students must receive proper permission from the involved parties — their Instructor and the Director of Academic Programs.
 Failure to receive proper permission is subject to legal action.
-In some instances, it is possible for our students to continue their research remotely throughout the school year, though this must only be done with the guidance and consent of the instructor and the Director of Academic Programs.
+In some instances, it is possible for our students to continue their research remotely throughout the school year, though this must only be done with the guidance and consent of the Instructor and the Director of Academic Programs.

 For more information or to download the research consent form, please visit SRA Alumni Resources.